TexasInstruments/edgeai-tidl-tools/docs/tidl_fsg_quantization.md

 ### B.2.1.
 Advanced Bias calibration:
 - This feature can be enabled by user by setting accuracy_level = 1 which is one of the optional parameter for model compilation.
 Typically no other parameter is required to be set because default parameters works for most of the cases.
 It is observed that using 50 or more number of images gives considerable accuracy boost.
 - This feature applies a clipping to the weights and update the bias to compensate the DC errors introduced because of quantization.
-To understand details of this feature please refer the following <a href="https://github.com/TexasInstruments/edgeai-torchvision/blob/master/docs/pixel2pixel/Calibration.md">Link</a>
 - User can also experiment with following parameters related to this option if required:
 	- advanced_options:calibration_iterations: Number of iteration to be used for bias calibration.
 	- advanced_options:calibration_frames: Number of input frames to be used for bias calibration.